AJRepo/certbot_haproxy/README.md

 so that adding new (sub)domains can be done without re-editing the haproxy.cfg file.

-This script will not restart HA-Proxy unless the haproxy.cfg file passes the haproxy check (`haproxy -c -f /etc/haproxy/haproxy.cfg`)
+This script will restart HA-Proxy if the haproxy.cfg file passes a haproxy config file check (`haproxy -c -f /etc/haproxy/haproxy.cfg`)